-We could also just merge the accepting state of A with the initial state of B. We chose not to only because the picture would be more difficult to draw.
+We could also just merge the accepting state of A with the initial state of B. We chose not to

 Finally, let's look at the NFA for A^ .
 The start state reaches an accepting state via λ , so λ is accepted.
 Alternatively, we can follow a path through the FA for A one or more times, so zero or more strings that belong to A are matched.